-This tutorial will provide step-by-step instructions for how to set up TensorFlow 2.* on the Raspberry Pi.
-By following this step by step guide, you will be able to use your Raspberry Pi to perform object detection on live video feeds from a Picamera or USB webcam.
+This tutorial will provide step-by-step instructions for setting up TensorFlow 2.* on the Raspberry Pi.
+By following this step-by-step guide, you will be able to use your Raspberry Pi to perform object detection on live video feeds from a Picamera or USB webcam.
 After this tutorial, you will be able to combine this tutorial with my previous tutorials on how to train your own custom YOLOv3 object detector to identify specific objects.
-The whole tutorial is divided into 7 parts:
+The whole tutorial is divided into seven parts:

 - Set up and update the Raspberry Pi;